 - Nitrate (NO3–)

 NO3– negative ions do not bind with the soil due to the principle of “like charges repel”, instead they dissolve in soil water and precipitate as soluble salts.

-Soil nitrogen is primarily made-up of 95% Organic Nitrogen that come from either plant or animal residue.
+Soil nitrogen is primarily made up of 95% Organic Nitrogen that comes from either plant or animal residue.
 Whereas plant nitrogen is common in inorganic forms such as Ammonium (NH4+) and Nitrate (NO3–).

 Plants require large amounts of nitrogen, and even if nitrogen is readily available in the atmosphere, the whole process of absorption can take some time.
 For plants with restricted root systems due to compaction, nitrogen deficiency will be evident.

 When nitrogen deficiency occurs in plants, their stems get thinner, their leaves lose color and their growth is stunted.
 When there is little to almost no nitrogen being absorbed by the plant, it will eventually die.

 In addition to nitrogen, coffee grounds also contain a good amount of phosphorus and potassium to keep your plant healthy.

 Can You Use Coffee Grounds as Potting Soil?